Simonelis/Reversi-reinforcement-learning/README.md

 At this point the program has been training for 3 days (using PyPy3) and has played around 200.000 games.
 Half of these games are stored in a file of 100MB, however github does not allow big files to be stored.
-The strength of the evaluation function appears to be as good as WZebra's (a statement produced by playing several no-book depth 10-12 games against WZebra).
+The strength of the evaluation function appears to be as good as WZebra's (a statement produced by playing several no-book depth 10-12 games against WZebra, no statistically significant tests yet).

 The latest feature values (dictionaries) are in the main directory and the bot can be played against at depth-10 search by launching player.py with PyPy3 (this is needed for reasonable 3-10 second move time).